NVIDIA-ISAAC-ROS/.github/profile/faq.md

 ## What is Isaac ROS?

-Isaac ROS is a collection of ROS2 packages for making autonomous robots.
+Isaac ROS is a collection of ROS 2 packages for making autonomous robots.
 The Isaac ROS suite has been developed and released by NVIDIA to leverage the power of hardware acceleration on NVIDIA Jetson and discrete GPUs for standard robotics applications.

 A summary of all available Isaac ROS packages is available [here](./package-summary.md).